Lougheed House Conservation Society

 We welcome you to get involved, and help the community engage in its past, to encourage new thinking about our future!

-Lougheed House is operated by a non-profit organization that raises approximately 30% of its revenues through donations, sponsorship, event rentals, and partnerships which ensure we can continue to offer an immersive experience with history for all ages.
-We accept donations to support our ongoing operations: http://www.lougheedhouse.com/donations/
+Lougheed House is operated by a non-profit organization that raises approximately 30% of its revenues through donations, sponsorship, event rentals, and partnerships.

-Lougheed House is always looking for volunteer support to ensure the delivery of programming and to engage the community.
+We are always looking for volunteer support to ensure the delivery of programming and to engage the community.
 Volunteering opportunities are offered at the House and in our Gardens.
-Opportunities are available in assisting events and interpreting the house as a costumed docent.
+Opportunities are available in assisting events and interpreting the House.
 Garden volunteers assist the Head Gardener in nurturing and beautifying the Gardens.
 For more information, visit our website: http://www.lougheedhouse.com/volunteer/

-Lougheed House Membership is available on an annual basis and provides access year-round to the House and voting privileges in the AGM, along with additional discounts and special member opportunities.
+Lougheed House Membership is available on an annual basis and provides access year-round to the House, voting privileges in the AGM, discounts at our Shop and special member opportunities.